U.S. GO-SHIP

 I09N along ~95°E

-2025 reoccupation of the Indian Ocean I09N hydrographic section.
-After first filling a gap left by the 2024 I08S occupation (~33.5°- 30.5°S), I09N will extend northward along the 95°E meridian into the Bay of Bengal to 18°N. Stay tuned for the blog and weekly reports!
+2025 reoccupation of the Indian Ocean I09N hydrographic section on the R/V Thomas G. Thompson.
+I09N runs along the 95°E meridian into the Bay of Bengal to 18°N. Check out the blog and weekly reports!

 Austral Summer A16S along ~30°W